loudingspace/loudingspace/README.md

-### Data engineer in training 👋
+### Recent graduate of AiCore data engineering immersion programme 👋

 <!--
 **loudingspace/loudingspace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->

-I am changing career at the moment from arts professional to data engineer
+Passionate about technology and data; recent AiCore data engineering immersion graduate.
+Diversified work experience spanning digital consultancy, AI research and digital production with a wide range of international stakeholders.
+Currently seeking data engineering roles.

-- 🔭 I’m working on the AiCore Data Engineering program
+- 🔭 I’ve recently completed on the AiCore Data Engineering program
-- 🌱 I’m currently learning Python, SQL and data engineering
+- 🌱 I’m deepening my knowledge of Python, Apache Spark, Databricks, SQL
 - 👯 I’m looking to collaborate on projects which involve learning new things
-- 🤔 I’m looking for help with PySpark, AWS and Databricks and pipelines
+- 🤔 I’m looking for help with building new data pipelines and developing exciting projects
 - 💬 Ask me about career change!
 - 📫 How to reach me: send me a message!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I speak a really rare minority language!
+- ⚡ Fun fact: I speak a rare minority language